-In our seven weeks on the island we visited beaches in all directions.
-My favorite was the “Jungle Beach” on the south coast.
+In our seven weeks on the island, we visited beaches in all directions.
+My favorite was “Jungle Beach” on the south coast.
 Check it out in a short video of Tes in the mangroves:

-Otherwise, you can find beautiful sandy beaches all over the island and picking a favorite is extremely difficult.
+Otherwise, you can find beautiful, sandy beaches all over the island.
 Next to the aforementioned Isla Verde, the beaches in Rincon on the west coast are the most popular with tourists.
-Usually countless Americans spend their vacation in the small city.
+Usually, countless Americans spend their vacation in the small city.
 During our visit we could hardly spot a tourist at all and the promenade and shops were empty.
 Therefore, the prices were cheaper than in San Juan or Ponce – actually a reason to fly over – and help people through your vacation: They need the money.

-Many of the beaches we wanted to visit were not accessible.
-Partially blocked by fallen trees, once the road was torn into the sea by the hurricane – on other beaches there were just too much branches and garbage and you could hardly relaxed.
+Many beaches we planned on visiting were not accessible.
+Either blocked by fallen trees, the road torn into the sea or too much branches and garbage making it hard to relaxe.
 Otherwise, pictures say more than a thousand words, especially when it comes to sandy beaches, palm trees and the sea.
-As always, the gallery can be zoomed with the icons on the left side.

 The island offers uncountable attractions such as the “El Yunque National Park”.
 Usually you can explore the rain-forest through trails, but due to the hurricane, only one waterfall was accessible.
-The rest was said to be unsafe – after all, they had to clear the path and check some trees.
-A few weeks later we heard from other tourists that one path is passable.
-However, this only takes 15 minutes, as a collapsed bridge blocks the rest of the path.
+The rest was said to be unsafe.
+After all, they had to clear the paths and check the trees.
+A few weeks later we heard from other tourists that one trail was passable till a collapsed bridge.
 You still get a beautiful view from the road to the waterfall, which is worth the drive into the park – at least to me.

-We spent a lot of time simply exploring the island by car and found countless nice places.
-For example, the “Birth of a New World” statue, which represents Christopher Columbus in a size of a subtle 110 meters (360 feet).
-It was offered to some American cities such as Baltimore, Miami, New York and Fort Lauderdale, but no one wanted to set up the artwork.
+We spent a lot of time exploring the island by car and discovered countless nice places.
+For example, the “Birth of a New World” statue, which represents Christopher Columbus in subtle 110 meters (360 feet).
+It was offered to a few American cities like Baltimore, Miami, New York and Fort Lauderdale, but no one wanted to set up the artwork.
 After all, it would ruin their skyline.
-After several years, the monument was finally built in Arecibo and is ever-since the tallest statue of the Hemisphere.
+After several years, the monument was finally put up in Arecibo and is ever-since the tallest statue of the Hemisphere.
 In addition, we visited several lighthouses and tried to shop in outlet malls.
 Our first point of contact was the “Premium Outlet” on the north coast, but not even half of the shops were open.
-Additionally, the “Outlet Mall 66” was closed completely – both probably due to damage caused by the storm.
+Additionally, the “Outlet Mall 66” was closed completely – both due to damage caused by the storm.

 Another special feature of the island are the three different “Bio-Bays”, of which only twelve exist worldwide.
-They got fluorescent microorganisms that cause the moving seawater to light up at night.
+They got fluorescent microorganisms that cause moving seawater to light up at night.
 It must be a wonderful spectacle, that slowly comes back after the hurricane.
 Unfortunately, we had no way of checking it out ourselves.
-Either the bay was still closed, full moon (you hardly see anything) or nobody answered our messages.
+Either the bay was closed, full moon (you hardly see anything) or the guide didnt answer our messages.